OISF/suricata/doc/userguide/rules/meta.rst

 metadata
 --------

-The meatadata keyword allows additional, non-functional information to be added to the signature.
+The metadata keyword allows additional, non-functional information to be added to the signature.
 While the format is free-form, it is recommended to stick to key, value pairs as Suricata can include these in eve alerts.
 The format is::